cysouw/diathesis/text/c10_participle.md

 ### [ –NA | N–A ] *geben+Partizip* Commutative {#sec:participles-geben-commutative}

-Apparently only possible with the main verb *verlieren*.
-Note that the the person losing something [@next a] is not necessarily the same person as the person declaring the loss [@next b].
+This diathesis with *geben+Partizip* is apparently only possible with the main verb *verlieren* 'to lose something'.
+Crucially, the person losing something [@next a] is not necessarily the same person as the person declaring the loss [@next b].

 ::: ex
 a.
 Irgendjemand verliert den Ring.